No Woman, No Cry

-"No Woman, No Cry" is a reggae song performed by Bob Marley and the Wailers.
-The song was recorded in 1974 and released on the studio album Natty Dread.
+"No Woman, No Cry" is a reggae song performed by Jamaican band Bob Marley and the Wailers.
+The song was recorded in 1974 and released on their seventh studio album, Natty Dread (1974).

 The live recording of this song from the 1975 album Live! was released as a single and is the best-known version; it was later included on several compilation albums, including the greatest-hits compilation Legend.
 It was recorded at the Lyceum Theatre in London on 17 July 1975 as part of his Natty Dread Tour.
+Contemporary reggae artist Jimmy Cliff included a cover of the song on his 1975 album, Follow My Mind.

 The live version of the song ranked No. 37 on Rolling Stones 500 Greatest Songs of All Time.

 In 2005, the live version of the song was inducted into the Grammy Hall of Fame.

 Writing and composition

 Although Bob Marley is widely believed to have written the song, or at least the melody, songwriting credit was given to Vincent Ford, a friend of Marley's who ran a soup kitchen in Trenchtown, the ghetto of Kingston, Jamaica, where Marley grew up (he specifically mentions the Government Yards of Trenchtown, a public housing project).
 The royalty payments received by Ford ensured his efforts would continue.

 The original studio version of the song used a drum machine.
 Jean Roussel provided the arrangement and Hammond organ parts for this recording.

-The title and main refrain, "No Woman, No Cry", means "Woman, don't cry".
-The lyric is sometimes misunderstood outside Jamaica to mean "if there is no woman, there is no reason to cry".
-The lyric is rendered "No, woman, nuh cry" in Jamaican Patois.
-The "nuh" is pronounced with a short schwa vowel (a "mumbled" vowel, often represented as "uh" in spelling) and represents a clitic ("weakened") form of "no".
+The title and main refrain, "No Woman, No Cry" is Jamaican Patois and means "Woman, don't cry", although it has sometimes mistakenly been understood to mean "if there is no woman, there is no reason to cry".